energinet-singularity/forecast-parser/README.md

 ## Version History

-* 1.1.3:
+* 1.1.2:
     * First production-ready version
     <!---* See [commit change]() or See [release history]()--->

 Older versions are not included in the README version history.
-For detauls on them, see the main-branch commit history, but beware: it was the early start and it was part of the learning curve, so it is not pretty.
+For details on them, see the main-branch commit history, but beware: it was the early start and it was part of the learning curve, so it is not pretty.
 They are kept as to not disturb the integrity of the history.

 ## License